BigQuery Lens

 Queries run by BigQuery Lens

-BigQuery Lens has two main processes:
+BigQuery Lens runs the following processes:

 -